 - Live Revolutionary War performances

 Plan a whole weekend.
-You’ll need it.
-This place operates 365 days a year, so timing isn’t an issue.
-Why visit?
-It’s America’s most complete living history experience.
+The museum operates 365 days a year, making it America’s most complete living history experience.

 2. Mystic Seaport Museum, Mystic, Connecticut